Fear is one of the most important motivators for any person.

 Taking place wholly within The Three of Us and the E2 timeline, the story covers the very beginning of their relationship.

-Travis is ready to ask the lovely MACO out.
+So Travis is ready to ask the lovely MACO out.
 But Julie is skeptical.
 She knows that being asked out is practically a marriage proposal in that generational ship.
-With so many limitations, she wonders if she is compromising.
+An with so many limitations, she wonders if she is compromising.
+Is she settling?

 Well, she is, and so is he.
 But that is the nature of that particular beast.
 The timeline does not permit the picking up of too many passengers.